KC-capstone/rockclimbingapp/README.md

 - If we end up using React router, check guide for adding React to Django project section in previousREADME.md --- something about 404?
 Seems a bit confusing right now.

-- Speaking of routing, I'm not quite sure how to make these two different style of routing work together but I imagine we'll have primarily the single page app and then a login/sign up page.
-I'' try to understand this soon as we go on but if you have an idea let me know.

 - Some tips from the end of that section:
 * To keep on using CRA's (React's) test server during development so you get live-reloading, running both Django and node simultaneously.
 To do this,